unboxme/ios_purchase_sdk/README.md

 ## Basic integration

+In order to use the adjust purchase SDK, you must **first enable fraud prevention** for your app.
+You can find the instructions in our official [fraud prevention guide][fraud-prevention] documentation.

 We will describe the steps to integrate the adjust purchase SDK into your iOS project.
 We are going to assume that you use Xcode for your iOS development.